nsidc/qgreenland/doc/tutorials/analyze-ice-sheet-volume.md

 "Log" tab, which shows log messages and results for the run.
 A **Results Viewer** panel should open in a panel underneath the **Processing Toolbox**.
-Close the Raster surface volume tool's window and click on the "Surface volume report" entry in the **Resuls Viewer**.
+Close the Raster surface volume tool's window and click on the "Surface volume report" entry in the **Results Viewer**.
 This will show a link to a results HTML page that can be opened in your broswer.
 Open this file and review the results.